 2. Learn to prioritise properly

 Getting to the office and doing your job is a non-negotiable obligation.
 But do you prioritise your work tasks when you’re there?
 Or do you bumble through each day?
 Do you prioritise the tasks you need to complete outside of the office, too, so that you can get more out of life?

-Consider keeping a to-do list, in order of priority, so you can see at a glance what’s urgent or important, and what isn’t.
+Consider keeping a to-do list, as we mentioned above, in order of priority, so you can see at a glance what’s urgent or important, and what isn’t.
 Try to get to the office 20 minutes earlier than necessary so you can get your personal admin in order (e.g. booking a dentist appointment) and then get your work to-do list on paper too.

 3. Say no

 Your time is such a valuable (or invaluable?) asset.
 You can’t get it back.
 So if you don’t have time to help a colleague with a project, or play tennis with a neighbour, don’t be afraid to say so.

 In the workplace, it’s not always easy to say no. But you can ask colleagues to observe a simple signal – say, your door being closed, or your desktop clock being turned around – as a sign that you’re working on your personal tasks and don’t want to be interrupted for a few minutes.

 While your to-do list is an important element in your self-management, it shouldn’t be set in stone.
 Be flexible enough to adapt your schedule to, say, a new project at a work, a new adventure with a friend, or some time with an ailing aunt.

 The most successful business men and women are flexible enough in their lives and businesses to spot the trends and new opportunities.
 This is why they are so good at what they do.
 So take a leaf out of their books and do the same!

 5. Finish what you start